cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Optimized example implementations of the above mappings are given in
 {{map-to-curve448}} and {{map-to-edwards448}}.

-## Suites for SECP256K1 {#suites-secp256k1}
+## Suites for secp256k1 {#suites-secp256k1}

-This section defines ciphersuites for the SECP256K1 elliptic curve {{SEC2}}.
+This section defines ciphersuites for the secp256k1 elliptic curve {{SEC2}}.

-The suites SECP256K1-SHA256-SSWU-RO- and SECP256K1-SHA256-SSWU-NU-
+The suites secp256k1-SHA256-SSWU-RO- and secp256k1-SHA256-SSWU-NU-
 share the following parameters, in addition to the common parameters below.

-- f: Simplified SWU method, {{simple-swu}}
+- f: Simplified SWU for AB == 0, {{simple-swu-AB0}}
 - Z: -11
 - E': y'^2 = x'^3 + A' * x' + B', where
   - A': 0x3f8731abdd661adca08a5558f0f5d272e953d363cb6f0e5d405447c01a444533
   - B': 1771
 - iso\_map: the 3-isogeny map from E' to E given in {{appx-iso-secp256k1}}

-The suites SECP256K1-SHA256-SVDW-RO- and SECP256K1-SHA256-SVDW-NU-
+The suites secp256k1-SHA256-SVDW-RO- and secp256k1-SHA256-SVDW-NU-
 share the following parameters, in addition to the common parameters below.

 - f: Shallue-van de Woestijne method, {{svdw}}